springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### Fields

-Fields take the `template` property to determine which of the `view/fields` template files they represent.
-This property along with `label`, `id`, and The `template` property sets the type of field - for example, `"template": "text"` renders a text input field.
+The `template` property sets the type of field - for example, `"template": "text"` renders a text input field.
 Aim to make the `template`, `label`, `id`, and `name` properties mandatory parts of your data schema.

 This component supports a wide range of standard form field attributes.
-So, for example, to include a `readonly` attribute on your text input, you  can include a property of the same name on the data:
+For example, to include a `readonly` attribute on your text input, you can include a property of the same name on the data:

 ```json
 {